SeleniumHQ/selenium/README.md

 All build output is placed under the `build` directory.
 The output can be found under `build/dist`.
-If an error occurs while running this task complaining about a missing Albacore gem, the chances are you're using `rvm`.
+If an error occurs while running this task complaining about a missing Albacore gem, chances are you're using `rvm`.
 If this is the case, switch to the system ruby:

 ```sh